korcankaraokcu/PINCE/CONTRIBUTING.md

 # Code Checking
 Make good use of `python -m compileall -q .` to ensure all of the Python files do not have syntax or parsing errors before you submit a commit or PR that contains Python files changes.

+Same goes for shell scripts: run `sh -n yourscript.sh` to catch syntax errors and `shellcheck -s sh yourscript.sh` to catch portability problems before you submit.
+Keep in mind that `shellcheck` only sees the file you hand it, so scripts that get generated inside heredocs (such as the gdb wrapper and `AppRun.sh` in [ci/package.sh](./ci/package.sh)) need to be extracted and checked separately.

 # Code Style
 ***Make sure that you add type hints to all of the functions that you add or modify in .py files.*** You can follow the rest of the codebase as an example of how they should look like.